aws-samples/aws-dms-getting-started-blog/README.md

 - A DB subnet group that includes Subnet1, Subnet2, and Subnet3.

-- An Amazon EC2 instance to host the source databae for Microsoft SQL Server migraiton, AWS Schema Conversion Tool (AWS SCT), and other tools such as SQL Server Developer, and pgAdmin.
+- An Amazon EC2 instance to host the source database for Microsoft SQL Server migration, AWS Schema Conversion Tool (AWS SCT), and other tools such as SQL Server Developer, and pgAdmin.
   - m5.large or equivalent instance class
   - A Security Group with port 3389 (RDP) open to 0.0.0.0/0 (access from anywhere)